This section describes problems that can occur when using the

 YEAR(2) values.
 If the server

-TABLE statement replicates to slaves and makes the
+TABLE statement replicates to replicas and makes the

 corresponding table change on each one.

 Another migration method is to perform a binary upgrade: